track02/Raytracer/README.md

 Development of a Raytracer, based on the book Ray Tracing in One Weekend, by Peter Shirley

-Currently aiming to complete 1-2 Chapters per week, all created images to be displayed below.
+Completed all chapters of the book - refraction needs to be reviewed in further detail.

 #Initial PPM Image